Bloatware: What It Is and How To Remove It

 You will see the app list.

 Click on the app you want to delete and click Uninstall.

 How to remove bloatware on macOS

-Apple devices are not packed with bloatware, but there are several programs you might have considered deleting.
+Apple devices are not packed with bloatware, but you might have considered deleting various programs.

 Open Finder and select Applications in the left menu.

 Click on the app you want to delete and drag it to the bin.